-Transfer of Waiting List See relevant information above for Chateau Apartments and Cora Park to this approval, Home Forward will demolish the project's existing 40 public housing units and replace them with 187 new affordable housing apartments.
+Transfer of Waiting List See relevant information above for Chateau Apartments and Cora Park

+Other Information Dekum Court has a Section 18 Demolition / Disposition Approval.
+Pursuant to this approval, Home Forward will demolish the project's existing 40 public housing units and replace them with 187 new affordable housing a partments.

 Ground-breaking occurred in April 2022.